MissingMaps/blog/2017-07-26-posm-update.md

 lang: en
 ---

-## POSM 0.7.1: Faster and better than ever!
+## POSM 0.7: Faster and better than ever!

 We are pleased to announce a new and improved version of POSM – now faster and slicker than ever!

 Based on our experiences in the field, we made a number of improvements and fixes to help it meet our mapping needs more effectively.
-We’ve just released the updated system as POSM 0.7.1 (codename: natural blowfish)
+We’ve just released the updated system as POSM ~0.7.1 (codename: natural blowfish)~ 0.7.2 (codename: clear hen).

 Additions and improvements include: